senocular/senocular.github.com/articles/js_functions.md

 console.log(generatorObject.next()) // { value: 2, done: true }
 ```

+When a function is a generator, it cannot be used as a constructor in conjunction with `new`.

 ### Async Functions

 Async functions are defined using an `async` prefix.
 They are special in that they always create and return a promise object when called.
 Like generator functions, they too can be suspended and continue executing at a later time only async function resumption is determined by the fulfillment of promises that are being awaited using the `await` keyword rather than through `yield` and explicit calls from a generator object's API.